kelseajade/vbachallenge/README.md

 # vbachallenge
 I created VBA Script to analyze three years of stock market data.
-The script loops through worksheets to find the ticker symbol, yearly change in price, percentage change from the bbeginning of year to end of year, and the total stock volume.
+The script loops through worksheets to find the ticker symbol, yearly change in price, percentage change from the beginning of year to end of year, and the total stock volume.
+A tutor helped me create a for loop for the increase, decrease, and total.
-There is conditional formatting for Yearly Change.
+There is conditional formatting for the Yearly Change column.
 If the price stayed the same or increased it is green, but if the price decreased the column is red.

 ![image](https://github.com/kelseajade/vbachallenge/assets/152021966/315ee0e7-2307-4ecf-b515-067b5e4d38a8)